Estimate airline passengers using OpenNN

 The variable to be predicted is discrete (the number of passengers per month), so this is a forecasting project.

-The primary goal is to model the passengers in the coming months, conditioned on the past ones.
+The primary goal is to model passenger behavior in the coming months, conditioned on past behavior.

 2. Data set